 Acts as contract manager assisting in developing request for proposals to select providers, monitoring progress and performance, authorizing payments consistent with the contract terms, documenting significant events and maintaining appropriate records.

 Monitors receipts, disbursements and balances of fund in deposit with the state for cash flow purposes and interest earnings income projections.
 Prepares reports of funds available for investment, interest earnings and special interest refunds.

 Performs debt management supporting activities which include maintenance of records for authorized, unissued, reverted, abandoned and issued bond projects according to General Assembly authorizations; preparation of amortization tables for debt service of State agencies’ projects included in a bond sale; projection of cash flow requirements from capital improvement programs to inform Director of Bond Finance and/or Bond Issuing Officers regarding funding of capital projects and the timing of bond sales; administration of principal and interest payment procedures for the State's General Obligation Bonds; others as required.

 Identifies school and/or other special funds on deposit with the State eligible to receive interest and calculates, distributes, records, reports and audits interest payments to ensure compliance with enabling legislation and internal procedures.

-Oversees the preparation and delivery of reports in compliance with the accounting and financial requirements promulgated by the Governmental Accounting Standards Board (GASB) including, but not limited to, the standards provided for the preparation and content of the State’s Comprehensive Annual Financial Report (CAFR).
+Oversees the preparation and delivery of reports in compliance with the accounting and financial requirements promulgated by the Governmental Accounting Standards Board (GASB) including, but not limited to, the standards provided for the preparation and content of the State’s Annual Comprehensive Financial Report (ACFR).

 Formulates and coordinates the delivery of informative sessions, educational workshops, seminars, trainings and informational materials concerning the Plans for a variety of audiences.